hoplon/javelin/README.md

 Javelin provides a spreadsheet-like computing environment consisting of **cells**, **values**, and **formulas**.
-Cells are similar to Clojure atoms: they contain values and they can be dereferenced with `deref` or the `@` reader macro.
+Cells are similar to Clojure atoms: they contain values, they can be dereferenced with `deref` or the `@` reader macro, and they implement the `IWatchable` interface so `add-watch` and `remove-watch` can be used.
 Formulas are ClojureScript expressions that may contain references to other cells.

-##### Input cells
+##### Input Cells

 * contain values that are updated explicitly using `reset!` or `swap!`.
 * are created by the `cell` macro.